Cavein254/netflixclone/README.md

 This site is a demonstration of the powers of react.
 This project utilized

 NextJs for both clientside and serverside rendering.
-Google Firebase is uded
+Google Firebase is used

 for authentication and storage of user's credentials.
 As for stylying, the

 project utilizes styled-components that enable a responsive design layout

-suitable for both mobile and desktop views as shown in the below images
+suitable for both mobile and desktop views as shown in the below images.

+The site is hosted on vercel

 ## Landing Page
 ![Landing Page](./src/imgs/full1.png?raw=true "Landing Page")